The QuickPick window is optimized to:

 - Let you find any Outlook folder by typing just a few keystrokes.

-- Perform an action on that folder (such as File Message, Go To Folder, etc.) with one additional keystroke.
+- Perform an action on that folder (such as File, Go To Folder, etc.) with one additional keystroke.

 Finding Outlook Folders Using QuickPick¶

 When the QuickPick window opens, it will list all your folders, which can be a very long list.
-You can see on the lower-left corner of the above screenshot that QuickPick started with 12620 folders.
+Some customers may have tens of thousands of folders.
 Trying to scroll through all of them looking for the right folder would be futile.
 There is a much faster way.

 Start typing the words (or word fragments) which you know occur in the folder name or in the name of one of its parent folders.
 The list will be filtered to show only the folders matching what you have typed.
 (Sometimes this lookup method is called “type ahead”).